Mortgage As a Self-Employed Person | How’ll you be assessed?

 Mortgage as a self-employed person

-• Limited company: If you own a registered limited company, you pay yourself a salary and dividends.
-When applying for a mortgage, your lender will want to know how much your earnings amount.
+If you own a registered limited company, you pay yourself a salary and dividends.
+When applying for a mortgage, your lender will want to know how much your earnings are.

-• Business Partner: If you have one or more business partners, mortgage lenders will ask to see proof of your share of the profits.
+If you have one or more business partners, mortgage lenders will ask for proof of your share of the profits.

-• Sole trader: You’ll likely be a sole trader if you’re a contractor or freelancer.
-In this scenario, you’ll be asked to fill out a tax self-assessment, which will then need to be undersigned by an accountant.
+You’ll likely be a sole trader if you’re a contractor or freelancer.
+In this scenario, you’ll be asked to fill out a tax self-assessment, which will then need to be signed by an accountant.
 In addition, you must provide your mortgage lender with an SA032 form to certify your income.

 What if you’ve only been trading for one year